netlify-templates/victor-hugo/README.md

 ### :exclamation: Prerequisites

-You need to have R with the blogdown package, the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) versions installed in order to use Sveltr.
+Sveltr requires a working R with the blogdown package, the latest/LTS [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).
+You will need to have installed the following native libraries on the host operating system in order for R to compile some of the examples (see [tech.Rmd](content/tech.Rmd)): pandoc gdal geos proj udunits2

 Next step, clone this repository and run: